Avail vs BorderBird

 - State-specific lease templates — lawyer-reviewed for each US state, including jurisdiction-specific disclosures and clauses.
 BorderBird handles existing leases via AI PDF extraction but doesn't generate new ones.

 - Online rent payment processing — ACH integration with rent reminders and automatic reconciliation.
-BorderBird doesn't process payments; we track them via Gmail import after the fact.
+BorderBird doesn't process payments; we track them from the payment emails you forward after the fact.

 - Polished mobile experience for the US DIY landlord workflow.